MacWisdom Systems logo

 This is to help people discover their choices for internet connections in my area.
 This includes the towns of Grass Valley, Nevada City, and the Nevada County region

-• If you are very close to a town such as Grass Valley or Nevada City, you might be able to get cable internet from Comcast, or SuddenLink in the Southern Nevada County area.
-I know people complain about poor customer service from Comcast, but it's one of the fastest connections you can get in this area.
+• If you are very close to a town such as Grass Valley or Nevada City, you might be able to get cable internet from Comcast, or Optimum in the Southern Nevada County area.
+I hear people complain about poor customer service from Comcast, but it's one of the fastest connections you can get in this area.

 • If cable, U-verse, or DSL is not available (or DSL is too slow for you), you can check with SmarterBroadband, a wireless service, that may be able provide service in areas where the others cannot.
 There is also Digital Path, a similar wireless service.
-The wireless services tend to have large set up costs and long-term contracts, however I recently saw a pretty good promotion from Digital Path.
+The wireless services can have large set up costs and long-term contracts.
+You also must have a good line of sight to one of their radio towers, without obstruction from hills or too many trees.
 Check with both before making a decision.

 • You can use your cell phone as a hot spot (like a wireless router), and connect your computers and other devices to it.
 The speed can be acceptable, but the cost could be higher than the other solutions.
 From my experience, Verizon has the best reception in the Nevada County area.

-• Your last and worst choice would be satellite from Viasat (previously Wild Blue), HughesNet, DirecTV, or Dish.
+• Your last and worst choice would be satellite (except for Starlink, which is mentioned later).
+Some of the satellite companies are: Viasat, HughesNet, DirecTV, and Dish.
 They are not always reliable, and if you use too much bandwidth per month, they slow your connection down to an almost unusable speed.

-★★★ Race Telecommunications is involved with distributing a high-speed wired connection throughout parts of the county.
-That connection promises to be the fastest and most reliable internet in our area.
-Nevada County Connected also has an article about this.
+★★★ Race Telecommunications is involved with distributing a high-speed wired connection throughout parts of our area (Nevada county).
+That connection promises to be the fastest and most reliable internet in our area, but it could be a long time before everyone can get it.

 You may already know that Elon Musk, CEO of Tesla and SpaceX, has created another company called Starlink (www.starlink.com), that is providing internet access.
 They are launching thousands of satellites to provide fast internet service from almost any point on earth.
-They plan to offer download speeds of 100 Mbps or more with an extremely low latency of 20 milliseconds.
-If they can accomplish that, the service will be great if you live in a more rural area with limited internet options.
+They can offer download speeds of 100 Mbps or more with an extremely low latency (ping) of 20 milliseconds.
+This is great if you live in a more rural area with limited internet options.
 The other satellite providers (HughesNet, ViaSat, etc.), will not come close to providing what Starlink can.
-Right now (July 2021), Starlink is still in development, with a limited number of customers.
-If they can achieve their goals, I will probably switch to Starlink when it becomes more available.
+Service is available in most areas of the U.S., but right now (November 2024), there is a waiting list to get it in our area (Nevada County, California).

 About SmarterBroadband

 I have performed various SmarterBroadband speed tests.
-I wanted to see what was really happening over various time periods.
+I wanted to see what was really happening over certain time periods.
+Note that I typically run the speed tests when I notice that the connection is slow.
 Below are the results.

 Other useful web sites